College Essay 101

 What are good college essay topics?

-Here’s the thing: your college essay essay can be about literally anything, providing you present the topic in an engaging and original way.
+Here’s the thing: your college essay can be about literally anything, providing you present the topic in an engaging and original way.
 There is a famous college essay about shopping at Costco, of all things.
+But we’d suggest you think about framing it less as a story and more like you’re investigating an idea.

-A good topic for your essay should also be something that is personal to you (It’s called the “personal statement” for a reason).
 A common mistake students make is to write an essay about something that interests them, which may be very interesting and engaging, but fail to relate it back to themselves and their experience.
+In the Morganelli method, the essay is a “mini-ethnography of the self”—a place where students ask questions, wrestle with contradictions, and explore curiosity.
+The topic is almost irrelevant.
+What matters is the central investigation that drives the essay.

 What are the most common college essay topics?

 If you’re asking this question, you’re not thinking about the essay in the right way.
 A good essay topic should not be something “common.”
-Rather, the best essay topic is one that is original and unique to you.
+Rather, the best essay topic is one that is original and unique to you and aligns with your overall ethos.

 What college essay topics to avoid?

 It is commonly said that students should avoid “the 5 Ds” when selecting a college essay topic: Death, Divorce, Disease (including Depression), Drugs, and Dating.
 This is not to say that these topics are not important or worthy of being written about.
-The problem is many students fail to realize just how common they are as inevitable, albeit difficult components of the human experience.
-Your parents’ divorce, the death of your grandfather, or your addiction problem are no doubt important to your personal story, but they are not unique to you.
-When it comes to any of the 5 D’s, the admissions committee has almost certainly seen it before.
+The problem is many students fail to realize just how common they are.
+They’re very difficult components of the human experience - and ones almost everyone will encounter in some way.
+Your parents’ divorce, the death of your grandfather, or your addiction problem are no doubt important to your personal story, but they are not unique to you, nor do they showcase your intellectual curiosity or what you’ll bring as a member of the next freshman class at a university.

 This leads to the larger and more important point.
 When it comes to the college essay, the main rule is to avoid the cliché.
 It is paramount that your essay be original and unique to you.
-So in theory, you could write your essay about any of the 5 Ds, provided you approach it from a new angle that the admissions committee has never seen before.
-This is easier said than done, but it is nonetheless true that an original voice and perspective can transcend even the most commonplace subject matter.
+So in theory, you could write your essay about any of the 5 Ds, provided it ties into your academic goal and personal ethos.
+It can be extremely tricky to do with the 5 D’s however.

 There are still some topics and themes that should generally be avoided, either because they verge into the realm of cliché or may potentially put off the admissions committee:

-Check out this artcile for more information on college essay do’s and don’t.
+Check out this article for more information on college essay do’s and don’t.

 College Essay Writing Tips